Did you miss a session from GamesBeat Summit 2022? All sessions are available to stream now. Watch now.

 When former U.S. President Donald Trump repeatedly talked about the “China Virus” or “kung flu,” he did so in a calculated way.
 Asian Americans are just 5.6% of the U.S. population.
 He could afford to offend us because we weren’t big enough to vote him out of office.
-He treated other minority groups no better.
+Of course, he treated other minority groups no better.
 He was confident his base would reward him for being openly racist.
 No one stopped the bully.
 Fox News reveled in his clever wordplay.
 The predictable downstream effect of this is blood running in the streets.

-It felt like nobody really wanted to know our opinions because they assumed that we were more like white people than other minority groups.
-Asian Americans have been cast as “model minorities,” an attitude that surfaced in the 1960s.
+It felt like nobody really wanted to know our opinions because they assumed we were more like white people than other minority groups.
+Asian Americans have long been cast as “model minorities,” an attitude that surfaced in the 1960s.
 Proponents of the myth used it to show that America wasn’t racist.
-If Asian Americans could succeed, then the American system was fair, and so Black and LatinX people should be able to succeed too.
+If Asian Americans could succeed, the American system was fair, and so Black and Latinx people should be able to succeed too.
 It was a myth that left behind many Asian Americans who weren’t successful, and it was a way to pit minority groups against each other.

 As a company based in Japan, the recent rise in anti-Asian hate has truly hit home for our employees.

 — Bandai Namco US (@BandaiNamcoUS) March 16, 2021

 I was also delighted to see the game industry speak out on our behalf.
 Bandai Namco US tweeted, “As a company based in Japan, the recent rise in anti-Asian hate has truly hit home for our employees.
 We always appreciate support from our fans and we now ask for your support to #StopAsianHate and fight the rise in hate crimes committed against people of Asian descent.”